CogStack/risk-score-builder/README.md

 # Examples
 ## Generate risk score
-Run build_risk_scores.py to generate definitions for chads-vasc and has-bled using a combination of UMLS and HPO ontologies, as well as concepts we manually define for gender and age range.
+Run build_risk_scores.py to generate definitions for chads-vasc, has-bled and HFRS using a combination of UMLS, HPO and ICD10 ontologies, as well as concepts we manually define for gender and age range.
 The resulting definition is in UMLS CUI.

 Note in this example we generate data at the level of CUI, but in Bean et al. the context for the concept (from SemEHR) is used.
 The process is identical to this example except that to use context there is an additional mapping step from CUI to the set of CUI+context identifiers from SemEHR.
 The definition files from Bean et al. 2019 as CUI are in the bean2019 folder.